DevDolphin7/EndpointsJSON/README.md

 > 💡The install script creates a local virtual environment to install the dependencies and locally installs the src module for sibling imports.

-> ⚠️ You may wish to consider adding the virtual environment to the path of your development environment so the dependencies can be found.
+You may wish to consider adding the virtual environment to the path of your development environment so the dependencies can be found.
 [To do this in VS Code](https://code.visualstudio.com/docs/python/environments):

 -   Open the Command Palette 🎨
 -   Look for "Python: Select Interpreter" 🐍
 -   Select the one that contains ".virtual-environment"

-> 💡To keep the list of dependencies up to date, it's recommended adding and removing pip packages through the `add-package` and `remove-package` scripts 🚀

 # Dependencies

+If you modify the code, to keep the list of dependencies up to date it's recommended adding and removing pip packages through the `add-package` and `remove-package` scripts 🚀

 ## Operating System